Master the SQL WHERE Clause: The Complete Beginner-to-Advanced Guide You Wish You Had Earlier

 Real-Life Scenarios Where the WHERE Clause Shines

-• E-commerce: Fetch all customers who purchased during the last 30 days.
+• E-commerce: customers who purchased in the last 30 days

-• Banking: Identify accounts with balances less than ₹1,000.
+• Banking: accounts with balance lower than a threshold

-• Healthcare: Pull patient data for those admitted after a certain date.
+• Healthcare: patients admitted after a specific date

-• Marketing: Target users who clicked on an ad but didn’t purchase.
+• Marketing: users who interacted with a campaign but didn’t convert

 Types of Conditions You Can Use in WHERE